 As the market for Industrial & Rustic interior design is developing over the last few years users of live metals are requesting that the finish and look be preserved in a working environment.
-This can be achieved with application of a clear matt lacquer.
-This must be cared for so as not to damage it as patina will start to develop in those areas.
-Bars and counters which have heavy usage may not be suitable for lacquering. metals such as copper, zinc & brass have low bacteria tolerance meaning the bacteria will only have a life Time of about few hours.
+This can be achieved with the application of a clear matt lacquer.
+This must be cared for so as not to damage it as the patina will start to develop in those areas.
+Bars and counters which have heavy usage may not be suitable for lacquering. metals such as copper, zinc & brass have low bacteria tolerance meaning the bacteria will only have a lifetime of about a few hours.

 Solid wood & veneers.

 Just simply use a warm or a damp clean cloth with mild soap. under any circumstances do not spray cleaners as they affect the protection of our lacquer used for our furniture pieces, products such as wax or silicone can cause a build-up tom to accrue and spoil the finish therefore not recommended.
 When furniture is installed on-site within two weeks of being manufactured by us, special care should be taken not to damage the lacquer finish.
 Lacquer can take several days to be heat-proof and up to two weeks to fully bond with the timber.

 For furniture which is being used in social environments we recommend using heat mats for your hot drinks or any sort of decorative protection as heat could affect the lacquered surfaces, please try to avoid placing the furniture next to radiators or heat zones as it could cassette timber to crack or shrink.

 None of the furniture pieces should be dragged as they can be damaged and cause weakness in the joints.
 They should be placed down carefully, wooden frames and basses should not be placed near heat sources.

 Cleaning: simply use a damp, soft clean cloth with some soap and warm water to avoid using products such as bleach.